Anomalies (malcat.anomalies)

 Returns True iff an anomaly named name exists and matches at least once in the current file

-if "NoValidCertificate" in malcat.anomalies:
+if "NoValidCertificate" in analysis.anomalies:

 print("the certificate entry looks corrupted")